 Many famous people travel here.
 In fact, Brad Pitt and Angelina Jolie once lived here for part of the year.

 Santorini is referred to as an island, but it is technically volcanic rock.
+It is unique in that it’s one of very few locations where civilization is actively built onto a volcanic rock or soil.

 Santorini barely witnesses rainfall, which makes things extremely humid.
 In fact, some believe that it’s more common you’ll find wine to drink than water.